frequently asked questions

 IMPORTANT:

-If for example your address does not have individual letter boxes then please do consider paying for the postage upgrade, as this well assist in minimising the chances of parcel being incorrectly delivered.
+If your address does not have individual letter boxes then please do consider using one that does, as this well assist in minimising the chances of parcel being incorrectly delivered.
 I cannot be held responsible for parcels sent that do not arrive when incomplete addresses are given or where untracked postage has been used and there is therefore no way to confirm what happened to the parcel.
 I will of course assist customers in any claim for loss of such a parcel, providing the proof of postage, but any compensation offered by postal companies for regular, untracked parcels is limited to a small amount (£20 here in the UK for example)

 If paying by paypal or another platform please monitor the email address associated with it in case there is a need to contact you about your order.